 When wine is exposed to low humidity levels, the cork is likely to dry out, allowing air to get into your wine and damage it.
-However, with humidity controls, it is possible to regulate the moisture of air in the cooler so as to keep the wine in the right conditions.
+However, it is possible to regulate air moisture in the cooler with humidity controls to keep the wine in the right conditions.

 - Digital Thermostat

 As mentioned earlier, it is important to keep maintain the right temperature for your type of wine.
 A digital thermostat is designed to help you check whether the temperature is where you desire it to be.
 If not, you can adjust it as required.